willfurnass/sheffield_hpc/iceberg/software/apps/abaqus.rst

 Important notes:

-* In order to use user subroutimes, it is necessary to load the module for a particular version of the :ref:`Intel compiler <iceberg_intel_compilers>`.
+* In order to use user subroutines, it is necessary to load the module for a particular version of the :ref:`Intel compiler <iceberg_intel_compilers>`.
   The name of the module file for the most appropriate Intel compiler is stored in the ``ABAQCOMPVER`` environment variable.
 * The user subroutine itself is passed to Abaqus with the switch ``user=umatmst3.f``.
 * The notes for the previous single-core batch job example still apply.